nel/async-micro-bench/goliath-benchmark/Benchmark.md

 Concurrency:		       24.91
 Successful transactions:        4925
 Failed transactions:	           0
-exited with code 0Longest transaction:	        0.56
+Longest transaction:	        0.56
+Shortest transaction:	        0.50

+FILE: /usr/local/var/siege.log
+You can disable this annoying message by editing the .siegerc file in your home directory; change exited with code 0the directive 'show-logfile' to false.